vmware-tanzu/package-for-kpack/README.md

    > Note: Learn more about kpack secrets with the [kpack secret documentation](https://github.com/pivotal/kpack/blob/main/docs/secrets.md)

-6. Create a kpack image resource
+6. Create a kpack Image Resource.

-   An image resource is the specification for an OCI image that kpack should build and manage.
+   An Image Resource is the specification for an OCI image that kpack should build and manage.

-   We will create a sample image resource that builds with the builder created in step #4.
+   We will create a sample Image Resource that builds with the builder created in step #4.

    The example included here utilizes the [Spring Pet Clinic sample app](https://github.com/spring-projects/spring-petclinic).
 We encourage you to substitute it with your own application.

-   Create an image resource:
+   Create an Image Resource:

     ```yaml
     kp image save tutorial-image \